Enalean/tuleap-documentation-en/languages/en/user-guide/tracker-v3.rst

 CC Names
 ~~~~~~~~

-The CC names can be either email addresses or a SYS\_PRODUCT\_NAME login
+The CC names can be either email addresses or a |SYSPRODUCTNAME| login
-name if the user has a SYS\_PRODUCT\_NAME account.
+name if the user has a |SYSPRODUCTNAME| account.

--  **SYS\_PRODUCT\_NAME login name**: when the person you want involve
+-  **|SYSPRODUCTNAME| login name**: when the person you want involve
-   in the notification process has a SYS\_PRODUCT\_NAME account use it
+   in the notification process has a |SYSPRODUCTNAME| account use it
    in place of her email address.
-Using the SYS\_PRODUCT\_NAME login
+Using the |SYSPRODUCTNAME| login
    name give to the recipient the ability to customize the kind of
    update events they want to receive.
 For more information on how to
-   customize notification preferences for a given project see ?.
+   customize notification preferences for a given project see `Email Notification Settings`_.

 -  **Email Address**: there is no restriction on the type of email
    address you can type.
 It can be either individuals or mailing list -
-   see ?.
+   see :ref:`mailing-lists`.
 Unlike CC names entered as login names, CC names added in the
    form of email addresses have no customization capabilities and
    receive all bug updates.